microsoft/PartiallyShuffleDistributedSampler/README.md

             return data, l
         return npz_reader
 ```

+The files_len is a dict with <filename, samples> pairs.
+It will accelerate the initailization of sampler.

 This work is done in Microsoft Ads team.
 For more information, you can connect jianjzh@microsoft.com.